rochi25/rochi25/README.md

 - 👋 Hi, I’m Rosalen Hernández
-- 👀 I’m interested in a remote job as software tester
+- 👀 I’m interested in a remote job as a software tester
-- 🌱 I’m currently learning software testing
 - 💞️ I’m looking to collaborate on different proyects

 <!---